kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 We can test our microservice by accessing the following URL: http://localhost:8080/v1/customers

-### Package microservice as docker image and run it
+### Package microservice as Docker image and run it

-Now, it is time to package our microservice as a docker image and run it as a docker container.
-First, we will specify a dockerfile with information on image-building process:
+Now, it is time to package our microservice as a Docker image and run it as a Docker container.
+First, we will specify a dockerfile with the information on image-building process:

 ```yaml
 FROM openjdk:8-jre-alpine